jupyter/dashboards_server/README.md

 1. Create a dashboard layout in Jupyter Notebook using the `jupyter_dashboards` extension.
 2. Copy the `*.ipynb` file to the `data/` directory in the project root.
-3. Run `make run` again -- this will rebuild the Docker image and restart the Node application container.
+3. Run `make demo-container` again -- this will rebuild the Docker image and restart the Node application container.

 **Note again** that this project is a work in progress and so many notebooks with dashboard layouts and interactive widgets will not work here yet.